 Check-in is available only on the display mode.
 When booking can be checked in, there is a check-in button displayed.
 If a user didn't check in on time (from 5 to 15 minutes from booking start or create), the reservation is removed.

-You don't need much to display the status of your meeting room.
+If you have the meeting room display technology inside your main coworking app, you don't need much to display the status of your meeting room.
 Actually, it all boils down to electricity supply and a tablet.

 There are no specific requirements to the tablet except bright display and minimum operating system of Android 6+ or iOS 9+.
 So you can opt for a budget one.
 Here are a few variants to consider.

 We start with the most expensive option.